Singapore 14 min

 Working with remote contractors is different from working with remote employees.
 You do not have to offer regular wages and benefits packages when you hire a remote contractor in Singapore.

-All you have to do to pay remote contractors in Singapore for their work over a certain period, once they submit an invoice to you.
+All you have to do is pay remote contractors in Singapore for their work over a certain period, once they submit an invoice to you.
 However, make sure that you refrain from misclassifying your remote contractors.
 Misclassification could result in a host of problems such as paying back benefits or wages, legal trouble, penalties, and fines.

 There are several ways you can send payments to remote workers in Singapore, including:

-• Wire transfer: quick, but comes with hefty fees
+• Wire transfer: quick but comes with hefty fees

-• Check: secure, but is slow to arrive
+• Check: secure but is slow to arrive

-• Bank transfer: safe, but has high exchange rates
+• Bank transfer: safe but has high exchange rates

 If you need to convert your contractors to employees, a global employment specialist like Remote can help you make the switch easily.